arcosoph/phonemize/README.md

 ## Acknowledgment

-Phonimize is inspired by [DeepPhonemizer](https://github.com/spring-media/DeepPhonemizer), and has been refactored and optimized for simplicity, speed, and modern Python environments.
+Phonemize is inspired by [DeepPhonemizer](https://github.com/spring-media/DeepPhonemizer), and has been refactored and optimized for simplicity, speed, and modern Python environments.

-Phonimize is compatible with Python 3.8+ and distributed under the MIT license.
+Phonemize is compatible with Python 3.8+ and distributed under the MIT license.
 Learn more at: https://github.com/arcosoph/phonemize

 ## License